w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * It doesn't fit a single drive
 * It doesn't fit a single (typical) machine

-Processing big data requires a lot of computing resources
+Processing big data requires substantial computing resources.

 * Simply scaling only the disk is not an option